 Share a quote, case study or video from a satisfied customer.

-This helps build your credibility and gives your audience social proof to what you’re trying to sell.
+This helps build your credibility and gives your audience social proof of what you’re trying to sell.

 Let your audience know what special information or goodies your newsletter subscribers get and encourage your audience to subscribe.